scarletquasar/offline-pix-rfc/README.md

 ## Usability

 The QRCode consists of a payload created by the **emitter** through the **intermediator**'s application/webserver that will be encrypted with a passowrd and will have necessarily a expiration time that can not be higher than **12 hours** from the creation time.
-The payload will be both stored on the database and encrypted + turned into a shareable QRCode and will have of the following data:
+The payload will be both stored on the database and providing an encrypted + turned into a shareable QRCode copy to the user, having the following data:

+- uuid: The offline pix QRCode id, necessary to finding the transaction in the DB
 - createdAt: ISO String representing the creation date of the payload
 - expiresAt: ISO String representing the customized expiration date of the payload
 - emitterId: ID referent to the emitter, can be String or Integer
-- valueAmount: Maximum quantity borrowed from the emitter account to be spent using the QRCode
+- valueAmount: Maximum quantity in cents borrowed from the emitter account to be spent using the QRCode

 The final payload (json, encrypted and QRCode) may look like that: